mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 * **Result**: Reached out to four podcasts, got rejections or non-responses from all of them.
 * **Grade**: F

 It still feels unfortunate that I can't connect my [guide to hiring writers](/hiring-content-writers/) with an audience.
-Even fairly small, niche podcasts for freelance writers weren't interested in talking to me about it.
+Even fairly small, niche podcasts for freelance writers weren't interested in talking to me about my article.

 ## Stats